MarkusReadius/wireguard-pa440-vpn-guide/docs/01-initial-setup.md

 3. **Network Configuration**
    ```
-   ens160 (WAN):
+   ens160 (DMZ):
-   - DHCP for initial setup
+   - Configure static IP in DMZ segment
-   - Will be configured static later
+   - Gateway will be PA-440 DMZ interface

-   ens192 (LAN):
+   ens192 (Internal):
-   - No configuration during install
+   - Configure static IP in internal segment
-   - Will be configured later
+   - No default gateway on this interface
    ```

 4. **Storage Configuration**